Achmed Awad of The Next Ad tells us about their strong focus on digital advertising and efficient technology.

 What specific tools, software, and management skills are you using to navigate this crisis?

 Achmed Awad: Waterproof financial reports are an absolute must-have.
 I can’t stress this enough.
 If you don’t know exactly where your business stands and what is influencing your revenue and costs, you’re navigating in the dark.
 Following this, team performance reports are key to running a successful operation.
 Define what the key performance metrics are for each team and manage them accordingly.
 Make all of these reports publicly available within the company, educate your team to be able to read them, and take an open stance on feedback or improvement.
 These reports evolve.
 We find ourselves improving reports periodically based on new experiences.

 Who are your competitors?
 And how do you plan to stay in the game?

 Achmed Awad: Our competitors are mostly agencies of small to medium sizes.
 We believe that the proof is in eating the pudding by showing our (potential) clients what we’re capable of.
 If a prospect doesn’t fall right away for one of our many success stories, then we offer them audits to review their current marketing strategy and operations.
-On top of what I already mentioned about innovating, keeping our team and clients happy, keeping sales up is our key to stay in the game.
+On top of what I already mentioned about innovating, keeping our team and clients happy, keeping sales up is our key to staying in the game.

 Your final thoughts?